FIRST-Tech-Challenge/ftcdocs/docs/source/control_hard_compon/rc_components/hub/ports/ch-ports.rst

 -----

 Seeing as the Control Hub lacks a display of its own it has a video output in the form of an HDMI port.
 This can be used to connect to an external display.
-Please note that this is not a legal configuration during game play and should only be used during development.